IbrahimXXs/Germs-Sterilization-Tunnel-Using-Arduino-UNO/README.md

 # Germs Guard Sterilization Tunnel

 ## Overview
-### *COVIDGuard Sterilization Tunnel is a motion-activated sanitization gateway designed to provide an additional layer of protection against viruses and germs, with a specific focus on COVID-19.
-This project utilizes a combination of a PIR (Passive Infrared) sensor, Arduino UNO microcontroller, LEDs, and a DC motor to create an automated sanitization system.*
+### Sterilization Tunnel is a motion-activated sanitization gateway designed to provide an additional layer of protection against viruses and germs.

 ### The project was developed using TinkerCAD Simulation, allowing for a virtual representation of the system.